-The characters receive two advancement checkpoints for each main objective completed:
+The characters receive two advancement checkpoints for each objective completed:

-- Main Objective A: Locate Zehira's whereabouts and survive the journey to Hawk Isle. - Main Objective B: Free Zehira from the morkoth's captivity.
+- Objective: Locate Zehira's whereabouts and survive the journey to Hawk Isle. - Objective: Free Zehira from the morkoth's captivity.

 The characters earn an additional advancement checkpoint for each bonus objective they complete.